wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

      "appointment_date": "2025-04-02"
     }
     ```

-2. Open a command line terminal and execute the following command from the location where the `           request.json          ` file is
+3. Open a terminal and navigate to the directory where you have saved the `request.json` file.
-    saved.
-Alternatively, you can use the embedded **HTTP Client** in the bottom panel:

-    ```bash
+4. Execute the following command.
+    ```json
     curl -v -X POST --data @request.json  http://localhost:8290/healthcare/categories/surgery/reserve  --header "Content-Type:application/json"
     ```

-    !!!
-Info
-        This is derived from the **URI-Template** defined when creating the API resource: `http://<host>:<port>/categories/{category}/reserve`

 #### Analyze the response

-You will see the response as follows:
+You will see the response received to your <b>HTTP Client</b>:

 ```json
 {